robots-make-art-too/GROUP6_Chaoticc/docs/index.md

 ### While on the site
 Aim your camera to the marker and use the large button on the bottom of the screen to swap between the planets.
 You can hide the planet descriptions by pressing the hide button.
 If you are on a laptop or PC with an external camera, face the marker towards the camera and use your mouse to interact with the buttons.

+## You are now ready to explore The Solar System in AR
 - Visit the AR page [here](website/ar-index.html)